richardverheyen/jobhound/instructions/app_flow.md

 ### Sign-In/Sign-Up

 New users can access JobHound by either creating a new Supabase Auth user by either using an email/pwd combination or Google Third Party Auth.
 This can be achieved through the dedicated /sign-up route, or through the 'Onboarding Flow'.
 They will then be redirected to the /dashboard route where they can start creating Job, Resume and Scan records.
+New users automatically have credit_purchase record created for them, granting them 10 free credits.
+This is not linked to stripe in any way, all further credits must be created by the stripe checkout.

 ### The Onboarding Flow